Carl Haglund

-In the 2015 Finnish parliamentary election Haglund received over 21,000 votes, the fourth largest number of votes in the country.
+In the 2015 Finnish parliamentary election, Haglund received over 21,000 votes, the fourth largest number of votes in the country.

 In March 2016, Haglund announced that he would not run for another term as the chairman, as he was disappointed in politics and wanted to spend more time with his family.
 On 12 June 2016, he was followed by the former Minister of Justice of Finland Anna-Maja Henriksson.

 On 21 June 2016, Haglund announced that he would leave the Parliament to work for the Chinese bioenergy company Sunshine Kaidi New Energy Group.
 He left his seat on 30 July and was followed by Veronica Rehn-Kivi.

 In 2018 he joined Accenture as its Nordic head of banking and insurance business.

 Education

 Haglund obtained his International Baccalaureate (IB) at Mattlidens Gymnasium in Espoo.
-He then went on to study at Sydväst Polytechnic (now Novia University of Applied Sciences), where he served as the secretary general of the students' union.
-Later, he studied public administration at Åbo Akademi University and also obtained his MBA from the Hanken School of Economics in 2007.
+He obtained his MBA from the Hanken School of Economics in 2007.

 Personal life

 Haglund has Fenno-Swedish background.
-He is married to Michaela (née Österberg) and has two children.
+He has two children (Edward Carl Wilhelm Haglund) with his former wife.